Eye Movement Integration Therapy

 “I was having flashbacks and trouble sleeping after an accident leading to breaking my leg in two places.
 After a single session with Alex my sleeping is back to normal and I haven’t had any flashbacks.
 This is testament to her skill, kindness, calm healing energy and the effectiveness of EMI therapy.
 I can thoroughly recommend Alex to anyone dealing with similar issues.”

 – Cal, Bath

 Do you experience flashbacks from a troubling event in your life, where it is as if the experience is happening right now, or in the immediate past?
 If so, you may find some release from using this method of therapy.
 Perhaps you have heard of EMDR (Eye Movement Desensitisation and Reprocessing).
 Eye Movement Integration (EMI) is a similar but more holistic treatment form for working with mild to severe trauma.
 I have personal experience with both treatment forms and prefer EMI as I find it more effective and comprehensive.
-See below or contact my practice in Dudley for more information, or to schedule a session.
+See below or contact me for more information, or to schedule a session.

 How does it work?